Test drive Ferrari Portofino M: Seven years of service sweeten the purchase

 If you drive like this, the 80-liter tank is quickly empty.
 But the Portofino does not appeal to such parforce rides per se, even though he masters them.
 In the good old GT manner, it can be driven very casually, comfortably and completely calmly, even a Ferrari is always just a car.

 Of course, the fans of the brand see it differently.
-The price has been increased by around ten percent and is now just under 200,000 euros.
+The price has been increased by around ten percent, it is now almost 200,000 euros.
 If you order today, you have to wait at least a year, even though production has already started these days.
 The purchase costs are put into perspective by the fact that the annual service is free for the first seven years.
 If that’s not a good move.

 .